 Health Millions is associated with The Health Lottery but is played differently and has different prizes.
 Go to the About Us page to learn more about Health Millions, or find out more about The Health Lottery below.

 The Health Lottery is made up of 12 regional society lotteries.
 These are Community Interest Companies (CICs), which represent the following areas - East, East Midlands, London East, London West, North East & Cumbria, North West, Scotland, South East, South West, Wales, West Midlands, and Yorkshire & Humber.

-It costs £1 per entry to take part, and around 20 percent of the revenue raised from ticket sales goes towards a different area each month.
+It costs £1 per entry to take part, and more than 25 percent of the revenue raised from ticket sales goes towards a different area each month.
 This is rotated so that each region receives all of the proceeds from draws for a full month, then it is the turn of the next area the following month, and so on.

 All 12 regional lotteries are run for one common purpose, with funds going towards health-related good causes.
 Thousands of people are supported each week through various community projects which are not already covered by the NHS.

 Tackling health inequalities is The Health Lottery's mission and so far it has raised more than £100 million, supporting local grassroots projects and charities.
 It is estimated that more than 550,000 people are leading healthier lives as a result of this funding, combating problems such as Alzheimer's, loneliness, dementia, learning disabilities and mental health issues.

 The Health Lottery had previously managed 51 society lotteries, rotating them on a weekly basis.
 These regions were merged in August 2018 to become 12.